Change is good. At least, that’s what they say. But when faced with change, many of us duck and cover. Change may be good, but it’s also really scary.

 The second question is one that can be answered somewhat more objectively.
 When it’s carefully thought through, strategic change is designed to take into account all of the factors that could (or will) affect the business and create a workable, realistic plan for making changes that will allow the organization to capitalize on opportunities and mitigate threats to the business.

 There is nothing lazy or half-hearted about strategic change.
 Strategic change is not taken on willy-nilly.
-Strategic change is not organic.
+Opportunities for strategic change are not organic.
 It doesn’t come about through the sheer force of charismatic leader’s will, nor is it something that gets put into action after a team member has a cool dream—no matter how visionary and forward-thinking that team member may be.

 In contrast, this type of change is some of the most carefully controlled, precisely planned, thoughtfully executed, and closely measured change there is.
 Though it may evolve organically once more information has been collected about the business environment, regulatory considerations, competitor movement, and changes in the industry (just to name a few), strategic change is to training for a cross-country marathon as organic change is to periodically heading out for a light jog around the block.